"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 Are you prepared to work with individuals who have experienced psychological trauma?
 Would you like to be?
 Join us in this in-person workshop to learn and practice trauma informed care principles, strategies, and techniques as you work with an inter-professional team of participants to analysis a case study.
 You will leave with increased awareness and knowledge of: 1) trauma-informed care principles, 2) how each member of the inter-professional team can integrate trauma informed care into their clinical practice, and 3) resources available to clients who have experienced trauma.

-Medicine in the Crossfire: The Role of Medical Providers in Mass Violence and Oppression
+Medicine in the Crossfire: The Role of Medical Providers in Times of Violence

 Sara Hijer (MPH Candidate), & Kristen Slesar (DSW, LCSW, MS)

-"Medicine in the Crossfire" will explore the ethical dilemmas faced by medical providers during genocides, dictatorships, and police states (including police brutality), examining their roles as witnesses, enablers, resistors, or targets.
+"Medicine in the Crossfire" will explore the ethical dilemmas faced by medical providers during violence and brutality of all kinds, incuding war and genocides (including police brutality), examining their roles as witnesses, enablers, resistors, or targets.

-Navigating Uncertainty: The widespread impact of recent Executive Orders
+Navigating Uncertainty: The widespread impact of recent governing actions

 Silvia Amesty (MD, MPH) & Delivette Castor (PhD, MPH)

-Since January 20, 2025, a surge of disordered executive orders aimed at increasing government efficiency has led to catastrophic consequences for thousands: government workers, local and global communities, and immigrants.
-These actions, from defunding USAID to reducing Medicare and Medicaid funding, leave vulnerable populations even more exposed and without access to healthcare.
-Public health initiatives- pandemic response and vaccine preparedness -are also under threat, and scientific progress is being jeopardized.
-This IPE session aims to explore these issues, discuss their impact, and find focus and ways to resist amidst the chaos and confusion.
+Since January 20, 2025, a surge of central actions aimed at increasing government efficiency has led to widespread consequences for thousands: government workers, local and global communities, and immigrants.
+These actions, leave vulnerable populations even more exposed and without access to healthcare.
+Scientific progress is being jeopardized as well.
+This IPE session aims to explore these issues, discuss their impact, and find focus and ways to resist amidst the chaos and respond.

 Positionality, Oppression, and Intersectionality: An Interprofessional Dialogue on Disability